 They continued pecking at mere dust; they could not see the destruction that the Invisible Beasts had wrought upon them.
 They could not notice the disappearance of the other creatures who had lived among them; they could not see the waters dry up, nor the blackened air.
 The sicker they became, the more stubborn it seemed was their will to unsee that the they were dying.

-Pandora’s Box is an instalment of the Synthetic Times series: a collaborative and iterative design project that critiques and reimagines human and non-human time in relation to modern and future technologies.
+Pandora’s Box is an instalment of the Synthetic Times series: a collaborative and iterative design project that critiques and reimagines human and non-human timescales in relation to past, contemporary, and future technologies.

-The installation critiques and reimagines human and non-human timescales in relation to past and future technologies.
-In its current iteration, Synthetic Times invites the active participant to “open Pandora’s Box” in order to discover a mixture of complex temporalities and mythologies that evoke fascination, wonder, dread, and hope.
+As part of the Pandora’s Box iteration, Synthetic Times invites the active participant to “open the box” in order to discover a mixture of complex temporalities and mythologies that evoke fascination, wonder, dread, and hope.

 To explore this mythical space , the installation invites active participants to engage in a speculative archeology.
 Through mythical fabulation and physical engagement, participants are asked to investigate how their actions may not only bring about their own extinction but also pave the way for the emergence of a new species, a new and unknown form of sentience, that may one day inquire into its ancestral origins: namely, humans.

 Pandora’s Box anchors this examination in a mythological retelling of the past and future of human mastery and domination of the material world through its hands and arms.
-These human limbs are conceived as technologies that allow humans to grasp, engineer, and transform the world.
+As part of this context, the human limbs are conceived as technologies that allow humans to grasp, engineer, and transform the world.

 To this end, the installation features a variety of playful and interactive components.
 Each of them invites the participant to explore different mythical frames for how hands, arms, and technologies collide in human history.
 A combination of walking, grasping (with the hands), and pulling (with the arms) propels parts of the installation, triggering the participant into a literal self-reflection, expressing the way in which humans have historically regarded the material world as “standing reserve” for their own use and disposal.